Na2l/spark-websocket-server/README.md

 I did not have time to create new make files, so for now, you have to copy files (backup original the files first).
 Copy files from src|inc|build to core-firmware/src|inc|build.
 My plan is to learn how to create a proper sparkcore lib from this...

 The applicaiton.cpp is a simplified version of the tinker firmware that I used for my testing and currently can handle: digitalread, digitalwrite, analogread and analogwrite.
-When I get a chance it will add something like Spark.publish... applicaiton.cpp requires Serial connection, the core will halt the execution in the setup (the RGB led will flash blue, green and pink) until the serial communication is established.
+When I get a chance I will add something like Spark.publish... applicaiton.cpp requires Serial connection, the core will halt the execution in the setup (the RGB led will flash blue, green and pink) until the serial communication is established.

 Here is how you can use the web-socket tinker firmware: